 "It is infinitely easier to visit a building online than in person"

 When a building is fully digitized, not captured in a pretty 3D "doll-house" or a rendered fly-through of the public areas, but completely and accurately captured, good things happen.
-It can be explored, analyzed and inspected anywhere, anytime and unexpected value surfaces.
-Architecture, construction and real estate management, government oversight, insurance and finance, all stand to benefit from ready and complete access to building information online.
+It can be explored, analyzed and inspected anywhere, anytime, and unexpected value surfaces.
+Architecture, construction, and real estate management, government oversight, insurance and finance, all stand to benefit from ready and complete access to building information online.
 Reducing the time and cost of unnecessary trips to the building is just the start.

 Contractors and fabricators need to generate accurate bids in order to ensure project profitability (and feasibility).
 More visits to the site are required to avoid missing details that may lead to delays and extra cost.
 Multiple meetings and reviews with team members on all sides are held to understand what is desired and how to meet, approximate or adjust expectations in order to achieve their business objectives and still allow for quality design.

 Scheduling time to meet “on-site” is difficult in the best times.
-Conversations, evaluating options and bid preparation happen in the early morning, in the evenings an on weekends.
-With a readily available digital version of the building questions can be answered, options considered, arguments illustrated in real time, without delay, disruption or added cost.
+Conversations, options evaluation, and bid preparation happen in the early morning, in the evenings an on weekends.
+With a readily available, digital version of the building, questions can be answered, options considered, arguments illustrated in real time, without delay, disruption or added cost.

 For real estate transactions, “time kills deals”.
 For construction projects, small delays lead to large downstream costs.
 A digital twin can improve outcomes by providing instantaneous access to detailed photo documentation and fast access to plans and models.
 The fact that you can quickly explore hard to access places like the roof, the basement, and locked rooms with a mouse click makes virtual visits not just as good as visiting, but better.